WeblateOrg/weblate/docs/wlc.rst

     web_url: https://hosted.weblate.org/projects/weblate/master/

-With such setup it is easy to commit pending changes in current project:
+With this setup it is easy to commit pending changes in the current project:

 .. code-block:: sh